2b3ez/FileManager4TinyMCE/readme.txt

 *********************************************************
 !
-FileManager for TinyMCE Version 3.0
+FileManager for TinyMCE Version 4.0
 *********************************************************

-FileManager for TinyMCE is a tool make with jQuery library that offers a nice and elegant way to upload and insert files, images and videos with tinyMCE v.4.x
+FileManager for TinyMCE is a tool make with jQuery library that offers a nice and elegant way to upload and insert files, images and videos with tinyMCE v.4.x.
+The script automatically create a thumbs of images for preview list.
+You can config if you want an automatic resizing of uploaded images.

+Version 4.0 NEWS:
+- Further simplify the installation steps
+- Now thumbs folder is inside the file manager script
+- Fix resizing bug, create folder possible bug
+- AUTOMATIC Realignment of THUMBS tree and images if you upload file from other client FTP or other method

 Version 3.0 NEWS: